k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 - A TDM environment permission set can be assigned to selected testers, selected Fabric roles (user groups), or all TDM users.

-Note that although an environment's permission set without tester users is not usable, the **Testers** setting is optional and it enables creating permission sets and then adding them to testers at a later stage.
+Note: Although an environment permission set without testers cannot be used, the **Testers** setting is optional — allowing permission sets to be created and assigned to testers at a later stage.

 #### Adding all TDM Users to the TDM Environment Permission Set